Not all Instagram followers are created equal.

 It’s a huge problem that frequently occurs with automation.
 Fake followers also hurt your credibility, especially when you have a low follower to engagement ratio, but sometimes automation can be even worse.

-Let’s say that you hire an automation service to grow your organic followers.
+Let’s say that you hire an automation service to grow your real followers organically.
 One of the services they provide is leaving comments on other accounts in order to get their attention, have them view your profile, and hopefully give you a follow.

 First of all, people can easily spot bot comments these days.
 There are even Instagram accounts like @botpolice that are created with the sole purpose of reporting and bashing bot accounts!
 So, there’s that.